Edw2n/ImageNet-ES/dg_readme.md

 - Please refer to `aug_analysis.sh` file for the commands used for experiments.

+- All necessary datasets should be located in `data_root`: ImageNet, ImageNet-ES, ImageNet-C and CAE/EDSR(explained below).

 - Note that to use DeepAugment, you need to prepare the distorted datasets as described in [ImageNet-R repository](https://github.com/hendrycks/imagenet-r).
 The created dataset should be stored in `CAE` and `EDSR` directories under `data_root`.